Skip to main content

 Manny went on a date at this cool, hip climbing gym in West End.
 Within spending an hour at the gym Manny was hooked!
 He continued climbing forgetting he was there to meet a girl.
 His date came and left but fortunately, his passion for climbing stayed and it still drives his motivation to go out and explore the outdoors.

-Over the year's, Manny decided to turn is passion into his career.
+Over the years, Manny decided to turn is passion into his career.
 His background in IT and multimedia allowed him to fill the gaps of content and marketing in the local climbing industry.
 You will often catch him tethered to a fixed line with a camera, telling climbers to "try and look less stressed" as he is documenting them on their sends on a project.

 Peta